sirloinofbeef/PlexTraktSync/README.md

 This project adds a two-way-sync between trakt.tv and hawke.one.
 It requires a trakt.tv account, but no Plex premium or Trakt VIP subscriptions.

-I am not actively maintaining this, so use at own risk, there may be bugs and the documentation and comments are lacking at best.

 ## Features

  - Media in Plex are added to Trakt collection